John Hufnagel: Return to the CFL

 On December 3, 2014, Hufnagel announced that the 2015 season would be his last in coaching.
 In 2016, the plan was for offensive coordinator Dave Dickenson to take over as head coach, with Hufnagel continuing as general manager.
 In week 17 of 2015, Hufnagel reached 100 wins as a head coach and as a general manager.
 When he left coaching, Hufnagel was the second-winningest head coach in Stampeders history, trailing only Buono.
 He was also tied with Bud Grant as the ninth-winningest coach in CFL history (102 wins), and had the most wins of any coach, along with Grant, who spent his entire CFL coaching career with just one team.

 In January 2016, Hufnagel was named president of the Stampeders, and continued as general manager.
 Calgary went to the next three Grey Cup games, winning in 2018.

 Prior to the 2023 season, Hufnagel stepped down as general manager, and the position was given to Dickenson.
 Hufnagel gained 175 wins as Calgary's general manager, which placed him fourth all-time in CFL history.
 He retained his position as team president and added football operations consultant to his title.

-On January 23, 2024, the Stampeders announced that Hufnagel would remain with the organization and assume the role of special advisor to Jay McNeil, the football club's new President, and to Dickenson, the football club's General Manager and Head Coach.
+On January 23, 2024, the Stampeders announced that Hufnagel would remain with the organization and assume the role of special advisor to Jay McNeil, the football club's new president, and to Dickenson, the football club's general manager and head coach.

+On December 4, 2025, it was announced that Hufnagel had joined the Toronto Argonauts as a senior advisor to the general manager and head coach.